-- Costs for citizens and permanent residents of countries other than United States or Canada: 15.000 Euro
+- Costs for citizens and permanent residents of countries other than the United States or Canada: 15.000 Euro.

 It is a flexible Program whereby students will be able to focus their course of studies on topics of their interest in relation to pursuing research at the Ph.D. level or in more direct relation to their professional career goals and aspirations.

 - Motivation Letter (700 words minimum) explaining specifically why you are interested in the Food Studies M.A. program.

 - A letter of recommendation from an undergraduate professor at your previous academic institution.

 - Official undergraduate transcript, which lists the courses you have taken and the grades/degree received.

 - If your degree was conducted in a language other than English, your official TOEFL or IELTS scores (this can also be taken on campus at various points in the year).

 - A scan of your passport photo page.